Ne0re0/Notes/Attacking_kerberos_basics.md

 ## Privilege Attribute Certificate (PAC)
 - The PAC holds all of the user's relevant information, it is sent along with the TGT to the KDC to be signed by the Target LT Key and the KDC LT Key in order to validate the user.

+## Local Security Authority Subsystem Service (LSASS)
+ It's a memory process that stores credentials on an active directory server and can store Kerberos ticket along with other credential types to act as the gatekeeper and accept or reject the credentials provided.

 # AS-REQ // PRE-AUTHENTICATION